-Have you ever wondered how the brain works or why people think and behave the way they do?
+Have you ever wondered why people think and behave the way they do?

-If so, consider an undergraduate or graduate degree in Psychology from New Mexico State University.
+If so, consider an undergraduate or graduate degree in Psychology!

 Our undergraduate major is one of the most popular in the College of Arts and Sciences.
 We offer a wide variety of undergraduate classes including abnormal, social, cognitive, sensation and perception, child development, adult development, perceptual and cognitive development, research methods, psychology of women, biopsychology, personality, emotion, sexual behavior, memory, learning, thinking, and psychology and the law.
 Undergraduates have the opportunity to develop their own research skills working closely with faculty members on ongoing research projects.
 Our bachelor’s alumni go on to graduate school in psychology, medical school, law school, MBA programs, and careers in a wide variety of government, business, and industry settings.